Time-smoothing for parabolic variational problems in metric measure spaces: The time-dependent case

 where we used Minkowski's Inequality and Fubini's Theorem.\\Now, since the functions $\one_{E_k}\in L^p_\loc\ztau$, the expression above vanishes uniformly in $t$ as $s\to0$ by the continuity of translations on $L^p$ functions.

 \end{proof}

 \begin{adjustwidth}{1cm}{1cm}

-This research was partially supported by the Academy of Finland.
-We thank Juha K. Kinnunen for valuable discussions on the topic of time-smoothing in metric measure spaces and for encouraging the writing of this paper. \end{adjustwidth}
+This research was partially supported by the Academy of Finland during the Author's stay at the Department of Mathematics and Systems Analysis at Aalto University (Espoo, Finland).\\ We wish to thank Juha K. Kinnunen for valuable discussions on the topic of time-smoothing in metric measure spaces and for encouraging the writing of this paper. \end{adjustwidth}